Sex Therapy for Women in British Columbia

 Pleasure can soften stress, reduce pain and can connect us to the present moment.
 Pleasure can also be a form of healing and medicine for our minds, bodies and spirits.

-Whether you're newly dating or a in new relationship, healing from shame or trauma, exploring gender and identity or simply wanting a deeper connection to your erotic mind and erotic self — this is a space where all topics related to your sexuality, are welcome.
+Whether you're newly dating or a in a long-term relationship, healing from shame or trauma, exploring gender and identity or simply wanting a deeper connection to your erotic mind and erotic self — this is a space where all topics related to your sexuality are welcome.

 Sex Therapy: Areas of Focus